dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/productionizing-your-dbt-databricks-project.md

 In dbt Cloud, [environments](/docs/collaborate/environments/dbt-cloud-environments) come in two flavors:

 - Deployment &mdash; Defines the settings used for executing jobs created within that environment.
-- Development. &mdash; Determine the settings used in the dbt Cloud IDE for a particular dbt Cloud project.
+- Development &mdash; Determine the settings used in the dbt Cloud IDE for a particular dbt Cloud project.

 Each dbt Cloud project can have multiple deployment environments, but only one development environment per user.

-1. Two catalogs in Databricks: *dev* and *prod*.

 ## Create and schedule a production job